cern-cta/CTA/continuousintegration/orchestration/README.md

 The current deployment of this CTA has a few limitations that make it unsuitable for a wider adoption.
 These limitations are listed below.
 Note that the list is not necessarily conclusive.

+- If a remote DB is specified in the catalogue/scheduler config, a local pod will still be spawned.
+It will connect to the remote correctly, but there is currently no way of turning off the spawning of a local pod here.
 - For the most part, the charts still use plain pod configurations.
 This should be moved to deployments at some point to ensure we can properly roll out upgrades.
 - It is not possible to define different schedulers for different tape servers (although this would be relatively easy to add support for).
 - The `ctaeos` chart is not exactly very pretty and also not very flexible.
 This is because it will be replaced by a more generic disk buffer chart at some point.